 We can't have our modern way of life be squatted on by communist China.

-And then what I said is after we've achieved that, we return to the status quo, Sean, exactly what our position is now.
+And then what I said is, after we've achieved that, we return to the status quo, Sean, exactly what our position is now.

-And so what do establishment GOP politicians and establishment democrat politicians do?
+And so what do establishment GOP politicians and establishment Democrat politicians do?

-This is how we deter China from going after Taiwan while avoiding war, because Xi Jinping would have to be a fool to invade Taiwan in the near term when I have been expressly clear that we will defend, when I'm running one destroyer per week through the Taiwan Strait,
+This is how we deter China from going after Taiwan while avoiding war because Xi Jinping would have to be a fool to invade Taiwan in the near term when I have been expressly clear that we will defend when I'm running one destroyer per week through the Taiwan Strait,

-All right, let me ask this then conflict.
+All right, let me ask this then.

-And I have the I've offered the clearest plan, Sean.
+So I've offered the clearest plan, Sean.

-Let me let me ask you this then.
+Let me ask you this then.

 What should the consequences be for China for the following?

-What what would you do to stop it?
+What would you do to stop it?

 By the way, let's keep going.

-The Chinese spy balloons flying over half the country, the Chinese spy base in Cuba spying on the southeastern portion of the U.S. And kick them out of the WTO.
+The Chinese spy base in Cuba spying on the southeastern portion of the U.S. and kick them out of the WTO.

-They have no place in the WTO, letting them join the World Trade Organization in the late 1990s or in the mid-1990s was dead wrong.
+Letting them join the World Trade Organization in the late 1990s or in the mid-1990s was dead wrong.

-Isn't it time for we shouldn't certainly be a part of the Paris Accord?
+Isn't it time for, we shouldn't certainly be a part of the Paris Accord?

 Shouldn't we get out of all of it?